Serious Case Reviews – resources for practitioners

 National Learning from SCRs

-The NSPCC produces a useful series of briefing papers containing findings from Serious Case Reviews against various themes – these can be found on thier website www.nspcc.org.uk
+The NSPCC produces a useful series of briefing papers containing findings from Serious Case Reviews against various themes – these can be found on their website www.nspcc.org.uk

 National Panel of Independent Experts on Serious Case Reviews